•

 Notice the white secondary feathers

-to form the triangle on the back.
+beginning to come in to form the triangle on the back. |

 The juvenile red-headed woodpecker first reported by John O'Barr, Jay Sturner and Jimmy Tucker in the parking lot at the Ijams Visitor Center is still hanging around.
 The initial report was posted on the Ijams blog: redheaded.